Plagiarism

 Premeditated Plagiarism

-Preplanned; deliberate.
+Preplanned; delibarate.

 First offense: separation for one semester.